 If the note is sent out several weeks after the funeral, it is appropriate to offer an explanation for the delay.
 Something simple such as, "I'm sorry for the delay, but wanted you to know how much I appreciate the sympathy card you sent for Bob's funeral service," will suffice.

-The Choice Is Yours
+The Choice to Send Thank You Notes for Sympathy Cards Is Yours

 While dealing with the loss of a loved one, certain rules of etiquette tend to become less important.
 The bereaved may choose to write thank you notes for sympathy cards they have received.
 For some, writing these notes can actually be cathartic and healing.
-Writing thank-you notes for sympathy cards, however is not a necessity.
+Writing thank-you notes for sympathy cards, however, is not a necessity.
 If writing thank-you notes during this time is too overwhelming, etiquette dictates it is perfectly acceptable not to send them.